0

 Only six months after the restoration was completed, paint started to chip off and wood cracked.
 President Park Geun-hye ordered an investigation into the matter.

-Text imported from Wikipedia article "Namdaemun" and modified on 22 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Namdaemun" and modified on August 29, 2024 according to the CC-BY-SA 4.0 International license.

 Participants